 If the market price of gas falls, you may have to wait until your contract expires to get a lower rate.

-If the market price of gas rises, your rate may increase.
-If the market price drops, your rate may decrease.
+Benefits If the market price of gas rises, your rate will stay the same If the market price of gas falls, your rate will decrease.

 Extreme temperatures will not change your per therm rate.
-However, your natural gas usage may change and affect your bill.
+However, your natural gas usage may increase, which would increase your bill.

 Extreme temperatures can affect market prices, which may increase your per therm rate.
 These extremes may also affect your natural gas usage and bill.